Uzmaa7/Uzmaa7/README.md

 **Current focus:** System design, backend architectures, and database optimization.

-**Career objective:** A Software Developer **junior role or internship** where I can ship real features, learn from senior engineers, and grow into a product-minded engineer.
+**Career objective:** A Software Developer **Fresher roles or internship** where I can ship real features, learn from senior engineers, and grow into a product-minded engineer.

 </td>
 <td width="38%" valign="top">